“Hello there Kaidus!” A burly man past his prime exclaimed happily.

-Kaidus wore a small cloak with a hood to hide himself as he made his way through the streets, and took to the alleys when he could—to avoid people.
-Making his rounds to three different bookstores, by the time he was done, it was already past noon.
+Wearing a small cloak with a hood to hide himself, Kaidus made his way through the streets and took to the alleys when he could to avoid people.
+Making his rounds to three different bookstores, by the time he was done it was already past noon.
 As he made his way home, in his hands were a stack of four books.

 ‘Worked better than I thought.’
-Kaidus praised the cloak.
+He praised the cloak.

-With the books that he had borrowed returned, and newly purchased books to occupy him, he was ready to return to the academy.
+With the books that he had borrowed safely returned and newly purchased books to occupy him, he was ready to return to the academy.
 All that was left, was to pack everything.

-There were three bags of luggage beside him filled with pen, papers, vials of ink, four sets of clothes, Lord Ravon’s sponsorship letter, a lunch Adalina had packed, and his notes from the previous year.
-He had left the Jae in the care of Troyle and Adalina, and only brought the four green fers Troyle gave him last night.
+There were three bags of luggage beside him filled with pen, papers, vials of ink, and four sets of clothes, Lord Ravon’s sponsorship letter, a lunch Adalina had packed, and his notes from the previous year.
+He had left the Jae in the care of Troyle and Adalina, and only brought the four green fers Troyle allotted him the previous night.

-When she saw Kaidus’ bags being loaded onto the carriage, Anise had cried as she did the year before.
+When she saw his bags being loaded onto the carriage, Anise had cried as she did the year before.
 With careful persuasion and another promise, he was able to calm her down.

 He also made a brief detour to the Ravon Estate to pay his respects to Lord Ravon first, before making his way to the academy.
 Not staying long, he only had a quick lunch with the lord before leaving.